giwrgosftw/Smart-Fridge-Software/README.md

 The software system is called SmartFridgeX and is divided into two main subsystems, one deployed on the fridge (called SFXfridge) and the other one a mobile app (SFXapp).
 In 2018, Ι was a member of a team working on SFXfridge subsystem and my role was to prepare UML Diagrams for the SFXfridge software.

-The diagrams were design using the Visual Paradigm tool.
+The diagrams designed using the Visual Paradigm tool.
 In addition, more information about the case study and feedbacks are provided in the pdf files.